-In the living room he sat in his mother’s rocking chair.
+In the living room he sat in a 400-year-old rocking chair that was his mother’s.
 I called 9-1-1.

 “He looks bad.
 How long has he been like this?” the medic asked me.

 He was in the hospital a month prior to Moms.
 Something was wrong with his intestines.
 They had to operate.
-I knew he was scared cause he started asking my mother to pray.
+I knew he was scared, asking my mother to pray.
 He came home withered.